madanyc/workfront-learn.en/help/administrator-fundamentals-program/create-and-manage-users/add-users-to-adobe-workfront.md

 ---
-title: Introduction to Adding Users
+title: Add users to Adobe Workfront
 description: Learn what information you'll need to gather about users before creating user profiles in [!DNL Adobe Workfront].
 ---

-# Getting started with adding users to [!DNL Adobe Workfront]
+# Add users to [!DNL Adobe Workfront]

 Making sure the right people have user logins and the right permissions to [!DNL Workfront] is a key to success.
 User logins can be created by system administrators or those with a Plan license that grants administrative access to user information.